 This is a bit of a controversial topic.
 The manufacturers of pressure-treated (PT) lumber want you to think that today’s PT lumber is safe, even for raised garden beds that grow edibles.
 They say that the chemicals in the lumber are locked in and don’t leach out even in very wet soil.

 However do you really want to take a chance with your family’s health?
 It just takes one family member who has a repressed immune system or a young child to fall sick.
 There are so many other alternatives that in my opinion using PT lumber for raised garden beds that will grow food crops just isn’t worth the risk.
-If you want to build with lumber, I recommend investing in cedar or redwood.

 So what are the alternatives?
 Check out this blog post on The Best Lumber To Use In The Garden